 At this point our bags were being taken from us, “Come with me.
 He won’t take you he won’t be able to find it, doesn’t have GPS I do, traffic will be light look at my rate card, I will do a deal and charge you 580CNY, see how far it is”.

-“Mark, Grab the bags, keep hold of the address and we’ll get it translated over there”.
+We kept hold our bags and took the address to get it translated at the information desk.
 It is easy to forget but something you should always do travelling to China is get the name and address of your destination written in Chinese.
 Armed with this, we went back to the official taxis.
 Our ‘saviour’ didn’t look happy but we were on route.
 As usual it looked busy, chaotic and no quarter was being given by any of the drivers.
 As we put on our seat belts there was a catch, or rather a lack of one, well the driver didn’t have his on so we should be OK.

 It is only if you go further from the centre, that the local brands such as Chery or SAIC’s Roewe become more apparent and the further you go the more the balance shifts.
 This will inform you and help you understand where the wealth is, who is showing off that wealth and their brand awareness for social or business standing.